kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 The main repository is at [github.com/kinecosystem/kin-sdk-ios](https://github.com/kinecosystem/kin-sdk-ios).

-### Sub-project
+### Sub-Project

-1. Clone this repo (as a submodule or in a different directory, it's up to you).
+1. Clone this repo (as a submodule or in a different directory, it's up to you):
 ```bash
 git clone --recursive https://github.com/kinecosystem/kin-sdk-ios
 ```